KaranKumarMahato/event-sync-planner/README.md

 - Vite
 - TypeScript
 - React
-- shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/f1f2e596-c94c-464e-bd30-20ceb5f3c477) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.